Amutha37/fullstackopen/part7/statemanagement_bloglist/README.md

 - What is new:

-- The backend is added with `comment schema model ` and updating comments in array to the database(MangoDb).
+- Field to capture comments added in `schema model ` and updating comments in array to database(MangoDb).

 ### Frontend